oda-hub/hugo-odahub/content/docs/guide-development.md

 ##### Installation

-The plugin can be installed either via pip:
+The plugin can be installed either via pip on your own evironment:

 ```bash
 pip install renku_aqs_annotation